 But behind every well-maintained plugin is a developer (or a team of them), who is putting the time and effort into looking after the plugins so that you can continue to reap the benefits of it at no cost to you.

 And each donation can help make sure that they continue to do that for you.

-How I Currently Contribute to WordPress?
+How I Have Contributed to WordPress?